Design of Bosch 5312 Miter Saw

 In a dual compound miter saw, there are a lot of settings to think about.
 You’re working in three planes and having to monitor the length of the piece, side-to-side miter, and bevel tilt.
 Fortunately, the designers at Bosch worked to give this saw one of the easiest user interfaces possible.
 A solid squeeze-release lever swivels the saw smoothly around the miter gauge.
 The miter marker is an easy-to-read red metal arrow on the left of the swivel, rather than a difficult-to-see window in the swivel arm, and it’s adjustable in case your gauge ever gets out of whack.

 With another red arrow on a stainless steel field, the bevel gauge is equally easy to see.
 Adjust the bevel with a turning knob and a separate lever lock that engages without bumping your bevel out of place.
 Additionally, the extensions on either side slide out on dual rails with a quick flick of a lever, also positioned squarely in the front, and the included clamp works on either side of the table.
-So even in a cramped work space, you can make all the adjustments you need to make without ever having to reach around.
+So even in a cramped workspace, you can make all the adjustments you need to make without ever having to reach around.
+More about controls in the video below.

 Tall sliding fences for quicker setup and more capacity